 - By Car: It is also possible to drive there and the city provides plenty of parking options.
 From Pisa, Milan, Florence and Genova, the Motorways are the A11 and A12.
 Just follow the exit signs for Viareggio.

 How to get to around Viareggio during Carnival?

 Viareggio is a small Tuscan city so of course if you stay nearby the carnival celebrations than it is easy to get around on foot, hire a bike, drive around or grab a taxi.
 There is also plenty of local buses transporting people around during carnival.

 Where to stay for the Viareggio Carnevale?

 There are accommodations for all levels of budget and comfort.
+It is surprisingly easy to find affordable accommodation during carnival.
 Many of the hotels in Viareggio will offer package deals for carnival which are great value.

 For more information about tours, things to do, sightseeing tours, day trips and more click here.

 We can’t stress enough the importance of travel insurance being protected on your travels is an irreplaceable peace of mind.
 Don’t learn the hard way about the importance of travel insurance.
 Never travel without coverage.
 Get a quote through our recommended insurance provider, World Nomads.